Grand Egyptian Museum & Pyramids Day Tour: Travel Guide and Insider Tips | Egypt Tours Club

 Morning — Hotel Pickup and Grand Egyptian Museum Visit

-Begin with private pickup from your hotel, then explore the Grand Egyptian Museum with a guide.
+Begin with hotel pickup, then explore the Grand Egyptian Museum with a guide.
 Focus on major highlights, royal artifacts, the Grand Staircase, colossal statues and key collections connected with kingship and burial traditions.

 Midday — Short Break and Transfer Toward Giza